 ![]() |

+The Kennady North Project includes 58 federal leases and 49 claims covering an area of over 96,000 hectares that surround the GK Mine on all sides.
 The Kelvin and Faraday kimberlites are different from all other vertically-sided bodies that occur in the GKJV area and elsewhere in the world.
-Determining their orientation through drilling was sufficient to define them as resources and has placed Kennady Diamonds at the forefront of discovering more bodies of this nature.
-Four new kimberlite areas were discovered by applying these new models; NA, SA, KS and KE.
+Determining their inclined orientation through drilling was sufficient to define them as resources and has placed Kennady Diamonds at the forefront of discovering more bodies of this nature.
+Four new kimberlite areas were discovered by applying these new models; NA, SA, KS and KE, and further discoveries are possible.
+Extensive exploration over claims in the far south of the project area demonstrated no potential for kimberlites and subsequently these claims were dropped in 2024.
+The new project boundary is shown on the map image below.

 Over 900 till samples collected in 2021 and 2022 confirmed the presence of strong historic kimberlite indicator mineral (‘KIM’) dispersions in the Western Area.
 The till sampling program was the first extensive till sampling program in the area in over 25 years, and was supported in part by a Minerals Incentive Program grant from the Government of the Northwest Territories.
 The data have identified four areas of interest that merit further sampling and/or localized geophysics to identify drill targets.
-These are the P29, P27, Bob, and Southwest areas of interest, as shown on the map image provided.
+These are the P29, P27, Bob, and Southwest areas of interest, as shown on the map image below.

 The summaries above are provided as an overview of exploration at the Gahcho Kué Mine.
 For more detailed information, please access the NI 43-101 Technical Reports on www.sedar.com, or download them from the links provided below.